goneri/goneri.lebouder.net/content/posts/2020/10/how-we-use-auto-generate-content-in-the-documentation-of-our-ansible-collection.md

 The documentation
 ----------

-Like a lot of Python project, Ansible uses [ReStructuredText](https://en.wikipedia.org/wiki/ReStructuredText) for it's documentation.
+Like many Python projects, Ansible uses [ReStructuredText](https://en.wikipedia.org/wiki/ReStructuredText) for its documentation.
 To include our samples we use the `literalinclude` directive.
-The result looks like that, the includes are done line 3 and 8:
+The result looks like that, the includes are done on lines 3 and 8:

 ```
 Here we use ``vcenter_datastore_info`` to get a list of all the datastores: